 Clinical Practice Improvement Activities–15% (new category).
 Choose from among 90 clinical practice improvement activities to attest to, such as care coordination, beneficiary engagement, and patient safety.

 2017: Flexible reporting paths

-While MACRA begins Jan.
-1, 2017, CMS is offering physicians flexibility in how quickly they participate in the first year of the program.
-Physicians can choose from four different paths depending on their level of readiness:
+For 2017, physicians can choose from four different paths depending on their level of readiness:

-- Option 2: Partial year reporting.
-Submit full data for a reduced number of days after Jan.
+- Option 2: Partial year MIPS reporting.
+Submit more data for 90 or more days after Jan.
 1, 2017.
 In this option, you'll avoid all penalties and you may qualify for a small incentive payment based on your performance.

 - Option 4: Participate in an advanced APM.
 For 2017, if you participate in an advanced APM, you will avoid penalties and will not need to submit MIPS data.
 If you receive enough of your Medicare payments or see enough of your Medicare patients through the advanced APM, you'll qualify for a 5% incentive bonus.